pe-st/apidocs/README.md

 # API Docs

 Examples of how a REST API can be documented with different technologies.

+Goals are:
+- have a detailed documentation (e.g. not limited to a one-line string per field)
+- don't duplicate the documentation if the same field is used for different endpoints
+- appropriate documentation in the IDE (i.e. Javadoc, for programming the server and the clients) as well as in tools like the Swagger Editor

+The examples use OpenLiberty as server just because it not only supports MicroProfile OpenAPI, but it comes also with an integrated UI.
+But the examples should run without any code changes in any MicroProfile compatible server.

 ## OpenAPI

+Example using OpenAPI 3 (The MicroProfile implementation, though Swagger would need almost no changes;
-Example using MicroProfile OpenAPI (note that there are small differences to the Swagger OpenAPI, e.g. there is no `responses` in the MicroProfile `@Operation`)
+there are only small differences to the Swagger OpenAPI, e.g. there is no `responses` in the MicroProfile `@Operation` or `@APIResponse` with MicroProfile vs. `@ApiResponse` with Swagger)

 Links: